JeffersonLab/clas12alignment/fmt/README.md

 ### Comparing results:
 * For *dZ* and *rZ* alignment, it is ideal to use the sigma of the residuals distribution, fixing as much as sigmaError allows.
 * For *dXY* and *rXY* alignment, the mean of the residuals distribution can be used, fixing as much as sigma allows.

-**NOTE**.
-This program was designed to work with Coatjava 6.5.8.
-Different versions may cause errors or weird behavior.